scinote-eln/scinote-api-docs/source/includes/_project_user_assignments.md

 > The above command returns empty body with status code 200

 This endpoint deletes specific user assignment from the project.
+Please note that we will delete the user assignments for the project child experiment and tasks asynchronous.

 ### HTTP Request